Corruption in Brazil: Lula government

 Before the monthly allowance, in 2004, the Lula government faced political crises in what was called Bingos scandal.
 In it Waldomiro Diniz, José Dirceu's advisor, appears in the dissemination of a tape recorded by the businessman and bookie Carlos Augusto Ramos, Carlinhos Cachoeira, extorting the "bicheiro" to raise funds for the electoral campaign of the PT and PSB in Rio de Janeiro.
 In exchange, Waldomiro promised to help Augusto Ramos in a public competition.
 The Ministério Público Federal filed the complaint filed by the Federal Court for criminal conduct in negotiations for the renewal of the contract between the Caixa Econômica Federal in 2003.
 It was initially demanded by a "consultancy" 15 million reais, which was closed at 6 million reais.

 In 2006, the Dossier scandal also known as "Scandal of the Fools" came to light, as it became known, the repercussion of the arrest, on September 15, 2006, of some members of the Workers' Party (PT) accused of buying a fake dossier, by Luiz Antônio Trevisan Vedoin, with funds of unknown origin.
 The dossier would accuse PSDB candidate of the state government of São Paulo, José Serra, of having a relationship with the leeches scandal.
 The alleged plan would be to harm Serra in the dispute with the government of São Paulo, in which his main adversary in the dispute was the senator Aloizio Mercadante.
 Supposedly, not only was Serra a target, there were also accusations against the presidential candidate Geraldo Alckmin.
 The suspects' investigations and testimonies showed that the dossier's contents against PSDB politicians were false.
 The expression "aloprados" was used by Luiz Inácio Lula da Silva to designate those accused of buying the dossier.

 In 2016, former president Lula (PT) became a defendant for passive corruption and money laundering, culminating in his conviction and imprisonment for 12 years and 1 month in April 2018.
+He was released from jail in November 2019, after 580 days in prison.